Smoke Detector Disposal

-The disposal of smoke detectors depends on the type that your business is using.
+Proper smoke alarm or smoke detector disposal depends on the type that your business uses.
 One kind is safe to dispose of in municipal trash, while the other requires hazardous waste management.

 Types of Smoke Detectors